nkalexiou/suricatajs/README.md

 # suricatajs

-Suricatajs is a python program that can be used to monitor webpages, in order to detect unauthorised changes in production javascript.
-In a commonly used technique, hacking groups alter the code of javascript running on pages, such as those handling credit card or personal information, in order to steal sensitive information.

-By taking snapshots of javascript in scope using cryptographic hashes, Suricatajs can detect unauthorized changes and provide an early warning to defenders.
+Suricatajs is used to detect unauthorized changes in javascript code, a method often used to inject malware in and digital skimming software in webpages.
+Suricatajs works by taking snapshots of a webpage's javascript and comparing those to its database.
+Snapshots are calculated as hashes to detect changes and when a change is detected an alert is created.

 ### Installation

 Python 3.X required.

+pip install -r requirements.txt

 Test by ```python run.py```

 ### How to use